Updated: 11/13/19 | November 13th, 2019

 When I saw him in the hostel, I couldn’t help but smile.
 There he was, a man who could have been my grandfather, hanging out with college-aged backpackers and having the time of his life.
 The younger travelers were enamored with his stories of past travels and his ability to drink them under the table.
 No one cared he was in his 70s.
 Age mattered not one bit.

-So when Don and Alison approached me about their story, I had to share it.
-Because here is a “senior” couple, limited by some medical issues, engaging in adventures I only dream about.
+So when I learned more about Don and Alison, I had to share their story.
+They are a “senior” couple limited by some medical issues yet still engaging in adventures I only dream about.
 I think their story can teach and inspire a lot of us.
+Check it out!